mr-rithish/DDS-NET/README.md

 ## **🪄Custom UI**

-DDS-NET Uses [Tailwindcss](https://tailwindcss.com/docs/styling-with-utility-classes) to handle all the CSS heavy lifting.
+DDS-NET Uses [Tailwindcss](https://tailwindcss.com/docs/styling-with-utility-classes) along with [DaisyUI](https://daisyui.com) to handle all the CSS heavy lifting.
 When making changes to the UI, update continuously using the simple command in /DDS-NET.

 ```bash
 npm run dev